 When do you know the map is ready?
 Most often, you know because you create each map with a purpose in mind.
 Does the map help you meet your purpose?
 Then you are ready.

-For me, the map I created (and show below) is ready I think.
-It helps me reach my goal, outlining my 13 week coaching program.
+For me, the map I created (and shown below) is ready I think.
+It helps me reach my goal, of outlining my 13-week coaching program.

 The reason I know it is ready is simple.
 I have all the outline and structure I need to make the coaching program for people something they will benefit from (and more).

 How about you?
 Did you finish step 2 for your digital mind map also?
 If not, let me know what I can do to assist you.
 If so, do send me the map so we can look at it together.
 Just make sure you tell me the reason why you are creating a mind map as well.